D-side/digital-garden/_notes/Digital garden.md

 ---
 ---

-A metaphor for a loose collection of notes that grows all over the place.
-That's pretty much it.
-My take on digital gardening is that it's basically the act of breaking free from more rigid formats, e. g. a [[blog]].
+A metaphor for a loose collection of personal notes that grows all over the place.
+For me this format was born out of dissatisfaction with [[Blog|blogging]].
+Here I focus on present day, key takeaways, handy references and lots of associative structure to navigate.

+Occasionally, and where appropriate, backed by sources, but overall — extreme amounts of personal opinions, so expect personal biases.

 ## Common uses

 * Publishing practical summaries of more in-depth sources, like books, articles or videos
   * [Makandra cards](http://makandracards.com/makandra) serve roughly the same purpose
-* Annotating and categorizing "favorites" where this feature is unavailable, e. g. in GItHub ⭐ stars and bookmarks
+* Annotating and categorizing "favorites" where this feature is unavailable, e. g. in GitHub stars and bookmarks
 * Keeping up-to-date descriptions of various evolving contraptions, software and hardware; e. g. [[Workplace]]; and possibly tasks around them

 ## Annoyances of this implementation